WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/PWM/index.md

 Create a Meadow project named `Servo_Sample` and paste the following code.
 Make sure to add the [`Meadow.Foundation.Servos`](https://www.nuget.org/packages/Meadow.Foundation.Servo/) NuGet Package so the project builds and runs.

 Notice that when initializing *servo*, the library provides a set of `NamedServoConfigs` that especifies a predefined group of values such as minimum and maximum angles, minimum and maximum pulse durations and frequency.
 If your servo is not behaving like you would expect, you can create your own `ServoConfig` object and pass it in the constructor.

+If you want to know more about `Servo`, You can check out the [`Meadow.Foundation.Servos Reference API`](http://beta-developer.wildernesslabs.co/docs/api/Meadow.Foundation/Meadow.Foundation.Servos.Servo.html)

 ```csharp
 using System;